-Considering the Eskom increases, the consumer tariff had to be increased by 6, 84 percent (maximum) to offset the additional bulk purchase cost and cost reflective tariff as from 1 July 2018.
+Considering the Eskom increases, the consumer tariff had been increased by 6, 4 percent (maximum) to offset the additional bulk purchase cost and cost reflective tariff as from 1 July 2018.

 Registered indigents will continue to get 50 kWh allocated to them and this will result in indigents receiving 50 kWh per 30-day period free of charge.